Northern Nature and Environment

 • 5-6 ECTS (usually equivalent to 3 US credit)

 • Content: This course involves vegetation types of forests and peatlands, succession of uplift shore, laboratory works, and identification of about 450 plant species.
 The course is held in two parts in Oulu and on the Hailuoto Island, and in the Oulanka Research Station in Kuusamo.
-Prerequisite: Students are advised to arrive earlier (at the end of May) and independently study the needed plant species (752303A Identification of Plant Species 2-3.5 ECTS: usually equivalent to 1-2 US credits) from the herbarium samples with the help of a handout and take the identification exam before the botany field course starts.
+Prerequisite: Students are advised to arrive early and independently study the needed plant species (752303A Identification of Plant Species 2-3.5 ECTS: usually equivalent to 1-2 US credits) from the herbarium samples with the help of a handout and take the identification exam before the botany field course starts.
 Studying can also be done between the different field courses (middle – end of June).
-The handout is sent to students after the department has accepted them to the field course.

 FIELD COURSE IN TERRESTRIAL ANIMALS